bitnine-oss/AgensGraph-Extension/README.md

 For a full list of coding style guidelines, please refer to the style setup in the clang-format.5 in the AGE git repository.

 General Rules
-NOTE: In some environments, code block does not properly show indentation.
+NOTE: In some environments, the code block does not properly show indentation.
 To see the correct indentation, copy and paste the code to a text editor.

 ##### Indentation